TraffickStop/gather-the-children/README.md

 # Getting Started

-## Setting up dependency management with pip, venv, and pip-tools

 While in the project directory, create a virtual environment in the env/ folder
 ```
 python -m venv env